Hacker0x01/pingpong/README.md

 ```

 ### 1-1 During Finals
-When the score is 1-1 during finals, any of the other players can serve instead of the finalists.
+When the score is 1-1 during finals, any of the other players can serve instade of the finalists.
+This is called "crazy time".

 ### Stashing PingPong balls
 Player is allowed to grab and stash any amount of PingPong balls in their hand.
 Player shamefully loses one life when caught stashing PingPong balls in pockets.